gatsbyjs/gatsby/docs/blog/2018-11-07-gatsby-for-apps/index.md

 1. Render as much content, as possible, up front (e.g. the app shell)
 1. Make async data requests to load disparate pieces, e.g. load page content from an API, particularly an API with authentication

-Let’s compare this approach with the server-rendered approach.
+Let's compare this approach with the server-rendered approach.
 Consider an authenticated API call for this example.
 This API call is used to populate page data before it's sent (as HTML) to the end user.
 We're forced to defer loading for the entire page and the bottleneck of the API response, rather than serving the app shell as dynamic data loads in the background.

 Consider the following animation to clarify this example.
 On the left, an application using a service worker and an app shell, e.g. a Gatsby application.
 On the right, a server-rendered application that waits until the API call has resolved to serve the _entire_ page all at once.